-Fit parade: the 11 best tips and tricks for your new Fitbit
+Fit parade: the 11 best tips and tricks for your new Fitbit | Stuff

 Add friends to boost the fun

-Using Fitbit can be fun on its own, but it’s much better when you get a friend involved – if only to cruelly destroy their step count so you can mock them remotrly.
+Using Fitbit can be fun on its own, but it’s much better when you get a friend involved – if only to cruelly destroy their step count so you can mock them remotely.

 By this point you may well already have a bunch of mates who have a Fitbit account, and the app lets you know this too.
 In the Friends section, tap the “+” button and at the top of the screen you’ll see any phone contacts who have been on Fitbit at one point.